Equipment

 Adaptive clothing

 Here are a few organisations that provide clothing that has been adapted for people with dressing difficulties, or those who habitually use a wheelchair.
-A recent article in the Guardian newspaper drew attention to a number of mainstream designers who are also now designing clothes for a seated position, with waistbands that don't ride up, and tops cut shorter at the back so they don't bunch uncomfortably.
+A article in the Guardian newspaper drew attention to a number of mainstream designers who are also now designing clothes for a seated position, with waistbands that don't ride up, and tops cut shorter at the back so they don't bunch uncomfortably.

 Hiring equipment